 - In the job postings these days, you'll see technology specific postings

 - Tivoli Identity Management and AD are common

-- McAfee, Symantec "engineers" are others
+- TriGeo is another

 - Market leader does not mean "standard"

 - There is a professional services barrier

 - Point at which you have to pay money

 - Uncertainty occurs during transitions

 - Java?
 MySQL?
 Solaris?
 Nessus?
 PGP?